momochi000/typewar/README.md

 ## CURRENT

-#### BUG: when 2 fragments being with the same text and one wins
-It appears to skip a character.
-For example: abcdef abcdff abcdff if you type abcd, all 3 fragments should activate.
-As soon as you type f, the first fragment should deactivate (go back to 'live') and the 2 final ones should have abcdf as completed, but instead will only have abcd still complete.
-Thought: could this be solved the same as the previous problem, by duping one of the arrays?
 #### Generate a new smaller vocabulary for player and monsters
 Temporary, since we want to test faster paced action
 #### Add an npc attack that arcs